nubsuki/music-downloader/README.md

 # Music Downloader

-A web-based music downloader application built with yt-dlp, YouTube integration, and automatic audio conversion using FFmpeg.
+A web-based music downloader application built with yt-dlp.

 ## Features

 - **Web Interface**: Clean and Simple web UI for adding and monitoring downloads
 - **Concurrent Downloads**: Multiple simultaneous downloads with configurable worker count
-- **YouTube Support**: Download audio from YouTube videos
-- **FFmpeg Integration**: Automatic audio conversion to MP3 format
 - **Real-time Status**: Live download progress and status updates
 - **Docker Support**: Containerized deployment with Docker and Docker Compose
-- **Cross-platform**: Works on Windows, Linux, and macOS
+- **Delete Functionality**: Enable or disable delete UI and API endpoints for downloaded files
+- **Download Archive**: Use an archive file to skip already downloaded files based on file existence

 ## Installation